 mage -l to see the available targets:

-The main website and the “Maintainers” section is in the SIG Contributor Strategy repository.
+The website is in the TAG Contributor Strategy repository.

 Quick start with Netlify